 1996: 'The Runaway Jury' by John Grisham

-John Grisham's seventh novel is about a jury for a tobacco trial that is suspected of being controlled by someone with ulterior motives.
+John Grisham's seventh novel is about a jury for a tobacco trial suspected of being controlled by someone with ulterior motives.
 Set in rural Mississippi, this mystery dives into a small town where corporate interests compete with a fair-and-balanced trial.

 1997: 'The Partner' by John Grisham